near/NEPs/specs/Standards/MultiToken/Core.md

 // Returns `true` if the tokens were transferred from the sender's account.

 // Transfer tokens and call a method on a receiver contract.
 A successful
-// workflow will end in a success execution outcome to the callback on the NFT
+// workflow will end in a success execution outcome to the callback on the MT
 // contract at the method `mt_resolve_transfer`.
 //
 // You can think of this as being similar to attaching native NEAR tokens to a